radioarcane/radio-arcane.com/_posts/events/hocico-sanctuary-festival.md

    $25 Day of Show

    Masks required for entry.
 We keep them at the door if you forget.
-shortDescription: "Sanctuary Festival Tour 2021 featuring Hocico"
+shortDescription: "Sanctuary Festival Tour 2021 featuring Julien-K, Luna 13, Project .44, The Dark Market & More!"
 location: Art Sanctuary
 facebookEventLink: 'https://www.facebook.com/events/489385395651902'
 ticketsLink: 'https://www.showclix.com/event/dead-of-night-sanctuary-festival'